benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

 end))

 track(RunService.Stepped:Connect(function()
-    if not alive
-        or not character then
+    if character then

-        return
-    end

         if movement.noclip then
             for _, object in ipairs(character:GetDescendants()) do
                 if object:IsA("BasePart") then
                     if movement.noclipParts[object] == nil then
                         movement.noclipParts[object] =
                             object.CanCollide
                     end

                     object.CanCollide = false
                 end
             end
         elseif next(movement.noclipParts) then
             restoreNoclip()
         end
+    end

+    if antiFling.enabled then
+        disableOtherPlayerCollision()
+    elseif next(antiFling.originalCollision) then
+        restoreOtherPlayerCollision()
+    end
 end))

-track(RunService.Heartbeat:Connect(function(deltaTime)
+track(RunService.Heartbeat:Connect(function(dt)
     if not humanoid
         or not rootPart then